MSalamatov/UniversityRelations/Internships.md

 ## Selection of students

 Basically students don't know _a lot_ on any topic.
 And that's fine.
 Usually their knowledge is pre-defined by 16-32 weeks classes on the subject and self-learning (previously - books, recently - MOOCs).
+All we could do is to identify the subjects that students have heard somthing about (C++/Java) and subjects that students haven't heard anything about (let's say, Kubernetes or Rust).

+So, if we know a portrait of a full-time engineer we know the skills they need to have.
+And these skills in terms might belong to one of two previously identified areas: students could be familiar with the knowledge areas representing these skills or they could know nothing about these areas.
+Depending on this we could set up the following strategies of selection.

+### We need the skills that students have (on a low level)

+### We need the skills that students almost don't have